 Emmanuel Ordóñez Angulo

-I am a philosopher based at IIFs-UNAM.
+Welcome.
+I am a writer and philosopher based at IIFs-UNAM, in Mexico.
 Previously, I held postdoctoral and visiting positions at Rutgers and NYU.
 I received my Ph.D. from Oxford.
-My research examines questions at the intersection of epistemology and philosophy of mind with a particular focus on experience.

 Absence and objectivity